volkovasystems/harden-mongo-server/docs/blueprint.md

 How it operates (at a glance)
 - Phases: preflight → bootstrap → tls → mongodb-config → provision → firewall → backups → monitor → verify.
 - Idempotent: reruns safely reconcile the system to the desired secure state.
+- Continuous enforcement: on every run, the tool verifies and re-enforces all security features (VPN hardening, firewall policy, TLS/auth settings, roles and auth restrictions, sysctls, backups).
+If a required condition cannot be met, it stops or rolls back with a clear message.

 Security model
 - Root: built-in root role; for provisioning and emergencies.
 Restricted to localhost/VPN.